Our 5 Senses - and Plants!

 Some plants feel soft, like this silver ragwort (Jacobaea maritima).

-We touch with our skin, like the skin on our fingertips.
+We touch with the skin on our fingertips.
 Here are some cards we made to learn the words skin and touch.
 We drew a hand with skin, and wrote the words skin and touch.

 Taste